-Before presenting our method, we briefly review the related literature, concentrating mainly on the high-dimensional setting.
-For simultaneous estimation of both the parametric and nonparametric components {of SIM}, various methods are developed by \cite{alquier2013sparse, radchenko2015high, luo2016forward, Ganti_Rao_Balzano_Willett_Nowak_2017, 10.1214/17-EJS1329}.
-Due to the difficulty of estimating the link function \citep{eftekhari2021inference}, substantial efforts have been made to estimate the index vector without estimating the link function \citep{sheng2013direction, zhang2015direction, zhong2018variable} by maximizing dependence measures.
-However, variable selection consistency has not been considered in those methods.
+{ Before presenting our method, we briefly review the related literature on proxy algorithms.
+For simultaneous estimation of both the parametric and nonparametric components {of SIM}, various methods are developed, including those by \cite{NIPS2011_30bb3825, alquier2013sparse, radchenko2015high, luo2016forward, Ganti_Rao_Balzano_Willett_Nowak_2017, 10.1214/17-EJS1329}.
+Due to the difficulty of estimating the link function \citep{eftekhari2021inference}, many recent approaches, including the present work, focus instead on estimating only the index vector.
+For example, \cite{sheng2013direction, zhang2015direction} and \cite{zhong2018variable} proposed methods based on maximizing dependence measures.
+However, these methods do not guarantee variable selection consistency.}

-Regularization methods for high-dimensional data are known as statistical relaxation of the best subset selection problem. \cite{fan2022understanding} consider an implicit regularization in over-parameterized SIMs and establish the variable selection consistency, after observing that the direction of $ \boldsymbol{b} $ can be obtained from the covariance between $ Y $ and a transformation of $ X $ \citep{Brillinger2012}.
+\cite{fan2022understanding} consider an implicit regularization in over-parameterized SIMs and establish the variable selection consistency, after observing that the direction of $ \boldsymbol{b} $ can be obtained from the covariance between $ Y $ and a transformation of $ X $ \citep{Brillinger2012}.
 Before \cite{fan2022understanding}, \cite{neykov2016l1, 7378952} propose $ \ell_1 $-regularized estimators under Gaussian predictors, and this problem has been further studied by \cite{yang2017high, JMLR:v20:18-705, pmlr-v97-wei19b, fan2022understanding} by utilizing Stein's lemma \citep{stein2004use}.
 However, these methods make assumptions on both predictors and response that limit their applications.

 In contrast, \cite{wang2012non} and \cite{wang2015distribution} propose a rank-based method, which achieves variable selection consistency without any assumptions on the response.
 Specifically, they simplify the estimation problem to a regularized least square problem and provide support recovery properties for LASSO \citep{tibshirani1996regression} and non-concave penalty \citep{fan2001variable}, respectively. \cite{wang2015distribution} establish model selection consistency for SIMs in the ``$ p>n $" scenario.
 Their method is easy to implement, robust to the error distribution, and achieves certifiable model selection consistency.
 However, the scalability of this method is limited in high-dimensional cases, as the dimension is only allowed to grow polynomially with the sample size.
 Furthermore, the stringent irrepresentable condition is proved necessary for model selection consistency \citep{rejchel2020rank}. \cite{rejchel2020rank} improve the growth rate of $ p $ with respect to $ n $ and relax the irrepresentable condition to a cone invertibility factor condition.
 However, several problems remain open, including the optimal choice of tuning parameters \citep{rejchel2020rank}.